 Multi-faith meditation series

-UTS chaplains conduct a series of meditations through the session, offering students and staff an opportunity to experience a variety of traditions.
-No experience is required, and we don’t assume prior knowledge.
+Meditation session times -UTS chaplains conduct a series of meditations throughout the year offering students and staff an opportunity to experience a variety of traditions.
+No experience necessary.

 Tuesdays, 1pm and 4pm (room CB.03.05.008)

 Forums/Discussion Groups - TBC- check our online groups.